A Pioneer of Theory and Practice in the Arts and Sciences, Education, and Human Services

 Edith Lesley Wolfard began the Lesley School in September, 1909, for the professional instruction of kindergarten teachers.
-Those first students gathered in the living room of her family home at 29 Everett Street, Cambridge, at a time when the kindergarten movement was an emerging idea and the preparation of women for careers outside the home a radical notion.
-"Kindergarten education in America will soon become established as a permanent unit in our national educational philosophy," she said at the time, and her vision extended far beyond training teachers.
-"I plan not merely to set up just another training school; I plan for us to be different; to consider the individual of basic importance; to inculcate the ideal of gracious living; and to foster the traditions of American democracy."
+Those first students gathered in the living room of her family home in Cambridge, Massachusetts, at a time when the kindergarten movement was an emerging idea and the preparation of women for careers outside the home a radical notion.
+Her guiding principle for Lesley was "to be different; to consider the individual of basic importance; to inculcate the ideal of gracious living; and to foster the traditions of American democracy."

 Office of the President President's Biography President's SpeechesA History Through Presidents President's Staff President's Cabinet Leadership Council Board of Trustees

 Our mission, aspirations, and the current context of American higher education inform our long-term vision as well as our priorities for the next four years.

 Read President Moore's message to help you better understand your student loans.
 Click here to learn more.

 Celebrating one hundred years as a leader in higher education, the Centennial Page honors Lesley's growth as an institution with alumni stories, historic photo galleries, videos from Centennial Commencement and our downloadable Centennial Publication.